AriFordsham/GHCWiki/new-axioms/nonlinearity.md

 These instances surely overlap, but in the case when they do, the right-hand sides coincide.
 We call this **coincident overlap**.

-However, the above proposal of linearising the LHS before checking overlap makes a nonsense of exploiting coincident overlap, because when we freshen the LHS we no longer bind the variables in the RHS. **So the proposal abandons support for coincident overlap between standalone type instances**.
-(It's worth noting, though, that there is already no support for coincident overlap between branched type instances, or between a singelton type instance and a branched one; it is currently only supported between singleton type instances.)
+However, the above proposal of linearizing the LHS before checking overlap makes a nonsense of exploiting coincident overlap, because when we freshen the LHS we no longer bind the variables in the RHS. **So the proposal abandons support for coincident overlap between standalone type instances**.
+(It's worth noting, though, that there is already no support for coincident overlap between branched type instances, or between a singleton type instance and a branched one; it is currently only supported between singleton type instances.)

 However, we can recover coincident overlap with in a branched instance: see [here](new-axioms/coincident-overlap).